 - Data Mining Certificate (core level)

 - Marketing Data Science Certificate (expert level)

-Students seeking a master’s degree in data science have a wealth of options from highly regarded online programs from out-of-state universities.
-Such programs offer a high degree of flexibility to working professionals.
+Of course, the wonder of high speed internet means you also have the option of selecting from among highly regarded online programs from out-of-state universities.
+These kinds of programs offer a high degree of flexibility to working professionals.
 Students can avail themselves of a number of different formats depending on the time they have available to commit to their studies.

 For instance, accelerated programs can be completed in as little as 12 months, while part-time programs generally take 32 months.
 Master’s degrees offered in standard full-time mode take 18 months.

-In addition to the online coursework in the initial part of these programs, most of these degree programs require that students study on campus during their final semester.
+In addition to the online coursework in the initial part of these programs, most require at least one on-campus appearance during the final semester.
 These immersion experiences offer intensive coursework on campus and the opportunity to interact with professors and peers.